 A popular option for people who are looking to progress onto a longer hike is to continue up to Wat Doi Suthep.
 This is a larger and much more popular temple.
-The hike here is a little longer and much steeper.
-Expect at least a 1.5-hour hike.
+The hike here is a little longer but also much steeper.
+Expect at least a 1.5-hour hike from Wat Pha Lat.

 Walk the Monks Trail Back Down

 If you’ve left your motorbike at the base of the trail, then you can simply turn around and walk back down the way you came to Suthep Road.

 Lazy Option: Hitch a Songthaew From the Road